ICC Women's T20 World Cup: England and India looking to end Australia's dominance

 Ecclestone made her debut as a 17-year-old and has gone on to to become one of the best bowlers in white-ball cricket.
 Handy with the bat lower down the order, she will be a key player for England this year.

-With the bat, England have a mix of experience and youth and will be boosted by the inclusion of Alice Capsey, who has nailed down a spot at number three and recovered from a dislocated shoulder in time for the World Cup.
+With the bat, England have a mix of experience and youth and will be boosted by the inclusion of Capsey, who has nailed down a spot at number three and recovered from a dislocated shoulder in time for the tournament.

 The World Cup might come a bit too soon for England's young side, but going in as underdogs might suit them.
 They will expect to get past the group stages as a minimum.